 It can be a very hard decision to rehome your chickens especially because it’s usually the result of a personal event (illness, moving, divorce, ...).
 Here are some tips on how to find a good home for your chickens.

-Note that if you are thinking to get rid of your older hens to make place for younger ones, please read this article “Best home for an older hen”.
+Note that if you are thinking of getting rid of your older hens to make place for younger ones, please read this article “Best home for an older hen”.
 Also if one of your chicks grew up into a rooster and you are not zoned for him, please consider adopting a fully-grown hen instead of buying chicks next time.

 When a potential adopter contacts you, do a proper interview before giving your chickens away.
 It may be tempting to accept the first person who wants your birds especially if you are in a hurry to rehome them.
 Remember, you are looking for a truly good home for your chickens.